 At Lofoten Glass you can enjoy the Northern Lights throughout the year - and then bring a piece of them home with you.

-Glassblowing is as old as crafts come, and with many long-standing traditions.
+Glassblowing is an ancient craft with many long-standing traditions.
 For Cathinka Mæhlum, it is important to communicate and preserve its history while at the same time focusing on modern and stylistically clean design.

 Cathinka Mæhlum grew up in Trondheim, whereupon she was enchanted by the world of glass.
 It was there in her youth that she worked in her father's chemistry laboratory.
 The various samples were placed in glass vials, and it was Cathinka's job to seal them by burning the tops of the vials and melting them shut.